Skip to content

 Example: Billing for CPU

-The following example only charges users for CPU resources.
+To only charge users for CPU usage:

 PartitionName=partition_name TRESBillingWeights="CPU=1.0"